CPRyan/cellclockr/README.md

 The analysis in the package requires a dataframe containing columns with the following information:

-- Epigenetic clock measures (e.g. Horvath, PhenoAge, DunedinPACE, etc.)
+- Epigenetic clock measures (e.g. Horvath, PCPhenoAge, DunedinPACE, etc.)
 - Estimated cell composition measures (e.g. Bcell, CD4Tnaive, etc.)
 - Chronological age (optional, but used in most functions)
 - (Optional) Groups of interest with one or more categories (e.g. sex, self-reported ethnicity, disease status, etc.)